mine-cetinkaya-rundel/teach-r-online/README.md

-# teach-r-online
+# Teaching Statistics and Data Science Online

-Materials for the Teaching statistics and data science online workshops in July 2020.
+## July 2020

 The workshops are hosted by the Centre for Statistics at the University of Edinburgh.
 The workshops are free, but registration is required.
 Note that there is a separate registration for each session and the Zoom details will only be available to those who have registered.
 Workshops will be recorded for those who can't make it at the scheduled times.
 We're looking forward to seeing you there!